threefoldtecharchive/info_manual3/wiki/weblets/weblets_home.md

 ## Playground

-Playground is available on [https://play.grid.tf](https://play.grid.tf)
+Playgrounds are available on [https://play.grid.tf](https://play.grid.tf) for Mainnet, [https://play.dev.grid.tf](https://play.dev.grid.tf) for Devnet and [https://play.test.grid.tf](https://play.test.grid.tf) for Testnet.

 ### limitations
 - can only deploy one thing at a time